With Apologies to Jesse Jackson: Production

 "With Apologies to Jesse Jackson" was the season premiere of South Park's eleventh season, and the first episode of the show's spring 2007 run, which consists of seven episodes.
 Parker and Stone had wanted to create an episode centered on the racial slur "nigger" for a considerable time.
-The first scene, in which Randy uses the word on Wheel of Fortune, was the first idea for the episode and remained the only idea for a while; Parker called the scene "one of my favorite things we’ve ever done."
+The first scene, in which Randy uses the word on Wheel of Fortune, was the first idea for the episode and remained the only idea for a while; Parker called the scene "one of my favorite things we've ever done."

-Shortly beforehand, comedian Michael Richards encountered massive controversy due to a performance at the Laugh Factory in November 2006, in which he screamed the word "nigger" repeatedly at a group of African-Americans who heckled him.
+Shortly beforehand, comedian Michael Richards courted massive controversy due to an infamous performance at the Laugh Factory in November 2006 in which he screamed the word "nigger" repeatedly at a group of African American and Hispanic patrons who heckled him.
 Parker and Stone decided it would be best, considering the media coverage of the incident, to work on the episode then.
 In the episode's DVD commentary, they noted that it was clear from the video of Richards that he had significant problems, but that they really felt contempt for him when he apologized to civil rights leader Jesse Jackson.
-Staff writer Vernon Chatman, who is half-black, was particularly outraged by this, noting that Jackson "is not the ambassador of black people”, which inspired the line in the episode where Token says that Jackson "is not the emperor of black people".
-Stan responds by saying "he told my dad he was".
-Stone particularly enjoyed the ending of the episode, remarking, "If there was a word as hateful as the n-word [in how it] applies to black people, if there was a word like that against white people, [they] would make it illegal."
+Staff writer Vernon Chatman, who is half-black, was particularly outraged by this, noting that Jackson "is not the ambassador of black people", which inspired the line in the episode where Token says that Jackson "is not the emperor of black people".
+Stan responds by saying, "he told my dad he was".
+Stone particularly enjoyed the ending of the episode, remarking: "If there was a word as hateful as the n-word [in how it] applies to black people, if there was a word like that against white people, [they] would make it illegal."

 They created the idea of using the epithet to apply to whites only, which was when the rest of the episode began to germinate.
 While they felt the Randy A story was excellent, they wanted to have a B story involving the boys.
 They came up with the idea of Stan and Token arguing about his father's use of the word, which remained the only subplot idea.
 They continued to struggle with the subplot until roughly three days prior to air, when they created the idea of Cartman encountering a little person.
 They based the little person on an obscure old commercial featuring little people walking around in suits.